KatherineRix/tk-jbd-submit-mayaplayblast/README.md

         type: app_store, version: v0.0.1

 HOW EVER!

-*_This will cause tank updates to fail because the applications don't exist in the offical appstore_* So before doing a tank update you'll need to remove or change these paths back to dev.
+*__This will cause tank updates to fail because the applications don't exist in the official app store__* So before doing a tank update you'll need to remove or change these paths back to dev.

 <br>